Pybonacci/ipy2wp/README.md

 From the notebook
 -----------------

-You should load the nbextension (the js file) in the following way:
+You should load the nbextension in the following way:

 * Donload the repo and copy the `ipy2wp/` folder in your local `ipython_dir/nbextensions/` folder.
 To get your `ipython_dir` you could use the following code: